 To ensure the long-term function of the installed systems, maintenance agreements are signed through the permitting process.
 Maintenance is conducted by the school staff including garden coordinators and teachers as well as community volunteers.
 Given that many of these key maintenance partners move on from a school, securing the necessary budget and manpower for maintenance has been a challenge.
-River Corps, DOEE's green jobs training program mentioned previously in this chapter, also helps to inspect and maintain sites depending on the needs of a site.
+River Corps, a green jobs training program funded by DOEE, also helps to inspect and maintain sites depending on the needs of a site.